lvcasribeiro/lvcasribeiro/README.md

 #### Here's some information about me:

-- 🌱 I’m currently improving Python and JavaScript languages.
+- 🌾 I’m currently improving Python and JavaScript languages and machine learning development.
-- 📌 I’m looking to collaborate on machine learning, computer vision and firmware projects.
+- 💡 I’m looking to collaborate on machine learning, computer vision and firmware projects.
-- 📧 Get in touch: lucas.and.rib@gmail.com
+- 📫 Get in touch: lucas.and.rib@gmail.com

 ##